terraref/sensor-metadata/README.md

 # Device and Sensor Fixed Metadata

 This repository contains device and sensor fixed metadata for the TERRA-REF project used to populate the [Device and Sensor Information](https://terraref.ncsa.illinois.edu/clowder/collection/58035fa34f0c4a438cbb53dc) collection.
 Each sensor and calibration target is represented by a Clowder dataset containing documentation artifacts (e.g., datasheets, calibration certificates, specifications).
-Metadata is attached to each dataset using the Clowder metadata.jsonld endpoint.
+Metadata is attached to each dataset for programmatic access using the Clowder [metadata.jsonld](https://terraref.ncsa.illinois.edu/clowder/assets/docs/api/index.html#!/datasets/addMetadataJsonLD) endpoint.

-The initial release [v0.1](https://github.com/terraref/sensor-metadata/releases/tag/v0.1) is simply the raw ```sensor_fixed_metadata``` object provided by LemnaTec for each sensor.
-Subsequent revisions add RSR data, improve field usage consistency across sensors, and eventually refactor the metadata to confirm with community standards such as SensorML.
+The initial release [v0.1](https://github.com/terraref/sensor-metadata/releases/tag/v0.1) is simply the raw ```sensor_fixed_metadata``` object provided by LemnaTec for each sensor with corrections to minor mispellings.
+Subsequent revisions add the RSR data, improve field usage consistency across sensors, and possibly refactor to align with standards such as the OGC [SWE](http://www.opengeospatial.org/ogc/markets-technologies/swe) and [SensorML](http://www.sensorml.com/)

-The following link to the Clowder data set for each sensor or calibration target:
+Below are links to Clowder datasets for each sensor and calibration target:

 Sensors
 * [co2sensor](https://terraref.ncsa.illinois.edu/clowder/datasets/581787d94f0ce77b6655b819)